-While research shows that sugar may lead to tooth decay, obesity or worse, Americans consume 165 pounds of added sugar each year, author of Feed the Belly, Frances Largeman-Roth, RD, recently told Health magazine.
+While research shows that sugar may lead to tooth decay, obesity, or worse, Americans consume 165 pounds of added sugar each year, author of Feed the Belly, Frances Largeman-Roth, RD, recently told Health magazine.

 Facts About Artificial Sweeteners

-Found in soft drinks, gelatins, bubble gum frozen desserts, cereal, yogurt, tea, even cough drops, among other things, artificial sweeteners have absolutely no nutritional value.
+Found in soft drinks, gelatins, bubble gum frozen desserts, cereal, yogurt, tea, and even cough drops, among other things, artificial sweeteners have absolutely no nutritional value.

-Popular brands include: Sunett, Sweet One, Equal, Nutrasweet, Truvia, Sweet’N Low, Agave nectar, and Splenda.
+Popular brands include Sunett, Sweet One, Equal, Nutrasweet, Truvia, Sweet’N Low, Agave nectar, and Splenda.

 Agave is sweeter than sugar but contains more fructose than table sugar.
 In other words, it’s more likely to reduce your metabolism and insulin sensitivity.

-While approved by the FDA, World Health Organization, and the American Dietetic Association – claiming that in moderation these sweeteners pose no threat.
-The CSPI gave artificial flavorings containing Aspartame, aka Equal and Nutrasweet their lowest ranking (food additives) stating their belief that users are at risk of weight gain or worse, cancer.
+While approved by the FDA, World Health Organization, and the American Dietetic Association – claiming that in moderation these sweeteners pose no threat, the CSPI gave artificial flavorings containing Aspartame, aka Equal and Nutrasweet their lowest ranking (food additives) stating their belief that users are at risk of weight gain or worse, cancer.